 Finite Element Model Adaptive Order, or FEMAO, does the trick.
-Adaptive models contain the right number of Degrees of Freedom (DOFs) at whichever frequency of interest and offer the same accuracy and level of detail, but much faster than standard FEM simulations.
+Adaptive models contain the right number of Degrees of Freedom (DOFs) at whichever frequency of interest.
+They offer the same accuracy and level of detail, but much faster than standard FEM simulations.

 How?
-Well, unlike standard FEM simulations which need to use very small FE elements to capture pressure fields at higher frequencies and then, FEMAO supports using a coarse mesh to represent an acoustic domain, while the solver automatically adapts the order of the polynomials that were used to describe the pressure field within the FEM elements.
-Hence, the mesh is not refined with frequency, yet the number of shape functions and their polynomial order is increased – per element and per frequency and fully automatic based on accuracy criteria.
+Well, unlike standard FEM simulations which need to use very small FE elements to capture pressure fields at higher frequencies.
+FEMAO uses a coarse mesh to represent an acoustic domain, while the solver automatically adapts the order of the polynomials that were used to describe the pressure field within the FEM elements.
+Hence, the mesh is not refined with frequency.
+Yet the number of shape functions and their polynomial order is increased per element and per frequency.
+Moreover it is fully automatic, based on accuracy criteria.
 1-0 for lean FEM models!

 OK.
 Back to solving aero-acoustic and aero-vibro-acoustic source generation and propagation.
 Typically, this simulation solution supports three types of scenarios.
 These are described and demonstrated during the free webinar: 3 validated aero-(vibro)-acoustic scenarios to predict noise levels.
 We give you a glimpse hereunder.

 1. Wind noise

 Wind noise originating from a flow around a side mirror and A-pillars is emitted towards the car interior from side-window vibrations due external fluid loading.
 Logically, we need to compute acoustic pressure levels at driver’s ear.